Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 Orkney Springs Hotel

-Located at the Shrine Mont Conference Center, Virginia House was built in 1873 and restored to its original state in 1987.
+Located at the Shrine Mont Conference Center, Virginia House was built in 1873 and restored in 1987.
 It sits at the base of the Great North Mountain.

 Shrine Mont is a retreat center of the Episcopal Diocese of Virginia.
-You do not need to have any religious affiliation for a stay or family vacation at this historic resort.
+You do not need to have any religious affiliation for a stay at this historic resort.

 The white clapboard structure with forest green shutters is unmistakable.
 It’s also listed on the National Register of Historic Places.